Better-Conversations/docs.bettercourses.org/source/work-with-us/course-definition.rst

   aiming for the same outcomes as the original course.
 We know that effective training means you need to use your own voice.

+- You MUST NOT record the sessions.

+  - Better Conversations is an experiential course and we want to encourage people to experience it for themselves, whilst also protecting participants' privacy.

+  - If people miss a session, they are welcome to attend that module with the Foundation if they are unable to catch up with you, but you MUST NOT record sessions under any circumstances.

 ---------------
 Further reading